cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Copy_of_Spanning_Tree_and_Rapid_Spanning_Tree.md

   - mstpctl

-`mstpctl`<span id="src-8362703_indexterm-F5225BBF296FC78E29F888E382BA2528">
-</span>is a utility to configure STP. `mstpd` is started by default on
-bootup. `mstpd` logs and errors are located in `/var/log/syslog`.
+`mstpctl` is a utility to configure STP. `mstpd` is started by default on bootup. `mstpd` logs and errors are located in `/var/log/syslog`.

 ## PVST/PVRST

-<span id="src-8362703_indexterm-73B59F2CBC53FEA728160F5799F9C2AC">Per
-</span><span id="src-8362703_indexterm-0ACCAE1CB72F4B65CA757BF64B5DDC05">VLAN
-</span><span id="src-8362703_indexterm-6BD1AE970C69FAE38A86CB5C23C55DBA">Spanning
-Tree (PVST) creates a spanning tree instance for a bridge.
-Rapid
+Per VLAN Spanning Tree (PVST) creates a spanning tree instance for a bridge.
+Rapid PVST (PVRST) supports RSTP enhancements for each spanning tree instance.
-</span><span id="src-8362703_indexterm-6C153F275D5E3DAF1A64FB729BEF2658">PVST
-(</span><span id="src-8362703_indexterm-6CE4CCF059D1DBD8B59492EE9A0374E1">PVRST)
-supports </span>RSTP enhancements for each spanning tree instance.
 You must create a bridge corresponding to the untagged native/access VLAN, and all the physical switch ports must be part of the same VLAN.
 When connected to a switch that has a native VLAN configuration, the native VLAN **must** be configured to be VLAN 1 only.

-Cumulus Linux supports the RSTP/PVRST/PVST modes of STP natively when the bridge is configured in [traditional mode](Ethernet_Bridging_-_VLANs.html).
+Cumulus Linux supports the RSTP/PVRST/PVST modes of STP natively when the bridge is configured in [traditional mode](/old/Ethernet_Bridging_-_VLANs.html).

 ## Configure Spanning Tree Parameters